patriknordlen/nessusedit/README.md

 ```

 ### Useful methods
-- `vulns` returns a list of occurring vulnerabilities and a count grouped by vulnerability name
+- `vulns` returns a list of occurring vulnerabilities and a count grouped by vulnerability name, ordered by severity
-- `printvulns` prints above data as a pretty table
+- `printsummary` prints above data as a pretty table
-- `getvulns` returns all vulnerabilities matching the argument dictionary `filter` (or all if empty)
+- `getvulns` returns all vulnerabilities matching the argument list of dictionaries `filter` (or all if empty)
-- `removevulns` removes any vulnerabilities matching the argument dictionary `filter` (or all if empty)
+- `filtervulns` removes any vulnerabilities matching the argument list of dictionaries `filter` (or all if empty)
 - `stepthrough` provides an interactive 'shell' that can be used for stepping through all vulnerabilities and selectively removing them

 ### Run standalone